Social networks with Graphs.jl

 schoolyard (generic function with 1 method)

-Our model contains the buddies property, which is our Graphs.jl directed, weighted graph.
-As we can see in the loop, we choose one friend and one foe at random for each student and assign their relationship as a weighted edge on the graph.
+Our model contains the buddies property, which is our Graphs.jl directed and weighted graph.
+Here we chose one friend and one foe at random for each student` and assign their relationship as a weighted edge on the graph.
+By construction, the agent ID and graph node ID coincide.

 Movement dynamics